Bed Nets for Children

 How does CDC distribute bed nets?
 Who benefits?

-The CDC Foundation's Bed Nets for Children Program provides insecticide-treated bed nets to CDC-affiliated programs in Africa and Haiti.
-Since 2006, the CDC Foundation has raised over $80,000 to help CDC purchase bed nets.
+The CDC Foundation's Bed Nets for Children Program provides insecticide-treated bed nets to CDC-affiliated programs.